rhythm019/Lifeline/README.md

-It is a frontend project providing help to healthcare with a single click
+It is a frontend project providing help to healthcare with a single click.